-Softwood: Modified softwoods such as Kebony offer a durable, stable, rot-resistant board, which requires no maintenance beyond normal cleaning if you are comfortable letting it weather to its natural gray color.
+Softwood: Modified softwoods such as Thermory offer a durable, stable, rot-resistant board, which requires no maintenance beyond normal cleaning if you are comfortable letting it weather to its natural gray color.

 Hardwood: A popular choice for decking, rot-resistant hardwood lumber species can retain their original look with regular cleaning and refinishing, or can be allowed to weather and turn gray.
-If you're interested in hardwoods from certified, responsibly managed sources, we're proud to offer decking from WalkGreen.
 These gorgeous decking choices generally require more labor during installation compared to a softwood (such as cedar).
 The wood is harder to cut and generally requires pre-drilling for the screws that fasten it down.

 Formed from recycled and/or new materials, manufactured decking is resistant to scratches, stains, and weathering—and comes in lengths up to twenty feet.
 Some manufactured decking is available with grooves cut into the edges, which are designed for hidden fastener systems.
 (More on that in our fastener section below.)
 Of course, the real advantage of manufactured decking products is that they never need an application of a protective coating or sealant.

-Capped Composite: Capped-composite deck boards are even more resistant to fading and scratches.
-These products are very durable and stand up to cleaning and normal use better than older composite blends because of their hard, exterior cap (or shell).
+Capped composite: Capped-composite deck boards are more resistant to fading and scratches.
+These products are very durable and stand up to cleaning and normal use better than older, true composite decking because of their hard exterior cap (or shell).

-PVC: PVC is a wood-alternative decking surface that’s easy to install thanks to its light weight and compatibility with a broad variety of fastening options.
-PVC decking excels in its durability, scratch, stain, and fade resistance, and warranty (up to 30 years!).
+PVC: PVC is a wood-alternative decking surface that’s easy to install thanks to its lightweight and compatibility with a broad variety of fastening options.
+PVC decking excels in its durability, scratch, stain, and fade resistance, and comes with a warranty (up to 30 years!).

 •Cortex plugs are an ingenious way to face-fasten a deck board with screws that won't show.
 This means screw heads disappear under a plug that’s the same color as your decking.